DeerTears/old_qodot_docs/index.md

 You can check out more of what I do on [Ember's personal Github page.](https://github.com/deertears)

-I want to sincerely thank [Shifty]((https://github.com/shfty/) for letting me take over the documentation and rebuild it from the ground up, as well as for making such a cool plugin that's enabled so many developers.
+I want to sincerely thank [Shifty](https://github.com/shfty/) for letting me take over the documentation and rebuild it from the ground up, as well as for making such a cool plugin that's enabled so many developers.
+We really couldn't have all been here to do this without him.

-A special thanks to:
+An additional thanks to:
 - MissLavender
 - kiwwi
 - elvisish

-I also want to thank literally anyone who's asked a question on the Qodot discord, I really enjoy responding to your questions and you all have played a part in building a better documentation!
+Thanks to everyone who's asked questions on the Qodot discord, I really enjoy responding and you all have played a part in building a better documentation!